Sign Up or Log In To Edit and Share This Practice Plan

 - Have players run in a straight line two metres closer to the middle of the floor than where the coach is standing.

-- As the player approaches, the coach throws the ball straight up into the air for the player to then run underneath and catch, ideally with their stick in "triple threat position"
+- As the player approaches, the coach flips the ball straight up into the air for the player to then run underneath and catch, ideally with their stick in the "triple threat position."

 - Water Break = 1 min